awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 You can provide private offers pricing for AMI products\.

 The offer can be any custom duration for the following:
-+ AMI hourly or AMI annual private offers: up to 3 years \(1,095 days\)
++ AMI hourly or AMI hourly with annual private offers: up to 3 years \(1,095 days\)\.
+Only AMI hourly with annual private offers or AMI contracts support flexible payment scheduling\.
 + AMI contract private offers: up to 5 years \(60 months\)

   For AMI contracts, private offers don't monitor usage\.
+Upgrading for AMI contracts is only possible if you're using non\-tiered pricing\.

   Buyers can manually upgrade to new contract levels at any time\.
-However, it is up to the independent software vendor \(ISV\) to define contract tiers, enforce service limitations, and advise buyers to manually upgrade to higher contract tiers when needed\.
+However, it is up to the independent software vendor \(ISV\) to define contract tiers, enforce service limitations, and advise buyers to manually upgrade their contracts with more units\.
+Only non\-tiered pricing\-based contracts support upgrades at this time\.
 The contract duration of the private offer can match the public product listing, or can be a custom duration in months \(up to 60\)\.

 License entitlements begin on the date the buyer accepts the private offer\.